A Low Cost Relativistic Algebraic Diagrammatic Construction Method Based on Cholesky Decomposition and Frozen Natural Spinors for Electronic Ionization, Attachment and Excitation Energy Problem: Theory

 The exact eigenstates $|\Psi_{n}^{N}\rangle$ can then be expressed as linear combinations of the intermediate states,

 where the coefficients $X_{In}$ are obtained from the eigenvectors of $\mathbf{M}$.
-In compact matrix notation, the secular equation of the ISR takes the form
+In compact matrix notation, the secular equation within the ISR takes the form

-with $\boldsymbol{\Omega}$ containing the excitation energies on the diagonal.
-The secular matrix in Eq.~\eqref{eq10} can be expanded in a perturbative series.
-By truncating expansion at a chosen perturbation order ( n ), one obtains the ADC(n) working equations:
+where $\boldsymbol{\Omega}$ contains the excitation energies on the diagonal.
+The secular matrix in Eq.~\eqref{eq10} can be expanded as a perturbative series.
+By truncating the expansion at a chosen perturbation order ( n ), one obtains the ADC(n) working equations:

-For instance, restricting the series to second order gives the ADC(2) approximation, whereas including terms up to the third order results in ADC(3).
-Dreuw and co-workers~\cite{bauerExploringAccuracyUsefulness2022} introduced a mixed order variant, known as the scaled matrix ADC(sm-ADC) approach, in which the third-order matrix contribution is scaled by an ad hoc coefficient ( x ):
+For instance, restricting the series to second order yields the ADC(2) approximation, whereas including terms up to third order results in ADC(3).
+Dreuw and co-workers~\cite{bauerExploringAccuracyUsefulness2022} introduced a mixed-order variant, known as the scaled matrix ADC(sm-ADC) approach, in which the third-order matrix contribution is scaled by an ad hoc coefficient ( x ):

-The scaling constant ( x ) can be varied between 0 and 1.
-Choosing ( x = 0 ) recovers ADC(2), while ( x = 1 ) corresponds to ADC(3).
-Based on our previous studies\cite{mukhopadhyay2025reducedEA,chakraborty2025relativistic}, a choice of ( x = 0.5 ) is used for the present study.
+The scaling constant ( $x$ ) can be varied between 0 and 1.
+Choosing $x$ = 0 recovers ADC(2), whereas $x$ = 1 corresponds to ADC(3).
+Based on our previous studies,\cite{mukhopadhyay2025reducedEA,chakraborty2025relativistic} a value of $x$ = 0.5 is used in the present study.